Faisal-Althuwaini/Masar-Blog/README.md

 ## API Endpoints

-> **Note:** All endpoints require the `Authorization` header with a valid JWT token, except for the registration and login endpoints.
+> **Note:** All endpoints require the `Authorization` header with a valid JWT token, except for the registration, login and posts endpoints.

 ### Authentication